ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230700 HVAC Insulation.md

    1. Carry the vapor barrier mastic from the outer surface of the insulation to the uninsulated metal parts of the vessel to provide a continuous vapor seal at all terminations, projections, nozzles, caps, etc. Extend vapor barrier on attachments, such as hangers and supports, an additional 6 inches over the uninsulated surface.
 Install the reinforcing cloth so as to be completely covered with mastic and ensure that there are no cracks, holes, thin spots or open joints in the vapor barrier.
 Allow the vapor barrier to dry per manufacturer’s instructions before the application of any jacketing.
    1. Check the vapor barrier for final dry thickness, continuity, cracks, thin spots, pinholes, etc. Repair unsatisfactory areas.
    1. Cover and completely seal all equipment with a vapor barrier, continuous on all surfaces, prior to the application of the jacketing.
 Seal weld all joints with pvc solvent welding adhesive.
 Follow manufacturer’s recommendations in handling and application of the adhesive.
 Install 1-1/2-inch -wide self-sealing lap tape on the joints of the jacket in addition to the adhesive.
 Apply tape with a minimum overlap of 2 inches on the joints.
-1. AIR HANDLING APPARATUS AND DUCTWORK INSULATION APPLICATION**
-   1. Rigid Board Insulation
+1. AIR HANDLING APPARATUS AND DUCTWORK INSULATION APPLICATION*   1.
+Rigid Board Insulation
    1. Impale rigid board insulation over mechanical fasteners on 12-inch to 18-inch centers.
 Use a minimum of two rows of fasteners per side.
 Secure insulation with speed fastener or clip, and point up fasteners, joints and breaks with vapor barrier coating of Foster “30-35”, Childers Products “Encacel V”, or as approved.
    1. Paste laps of covering in place with adhesive, such as Foster “85-20” or Childers Products “CP-82”.
 Where insulation has been trimmed flush, seal joints with 4-inch –wide butt strips of 2-mil foil facing material or as recommended by the manufacturer of the insulation.
 Tape pin penetrations, punctures and joints.
 Tightly seal strap and angle hanger penetrations.
    1. Flexible Insulation